 So that you're across all the info you'll need to consider when comparing loans and lenders, we've answered all the most common questions we are asked here at Mozo about cheap loans in one easy-to-read guide below, allowing you can make an informed personal loan choice.

 What you can use a low interest personal loan for?

 Have you been putting off upgrading the family car or making some much-needed

 renovations to your home?
-Well the good news is that a low interest personal loan could be that little extra help you need to make things happen.
+Well, the good news is that a low interest personal loan could be that little extra help you need to make things happen.

-Unless you are choosing a secured loan, generally you won't need to provide the bank with proof of your purchase but you will need to prove that whatever amount you borrow, you will be able to pay it back.
+With an unsecured loan, generally, you won't need to provide the bank with proof of your purchase but you will need to prove that whatever amount you borrow, you will be able to pay it back.